divyat10/Air-fare-prediction-system/README.md

 | ExtraTreeReressor        | 93.70%   |
 | Random Forest            | 93.70%   |

-## Features:

-- Departure & Arrival Date
-- Source (4 Destinations were selected for this project)
-- Destination (4 Destinations were selected for this project)
-- Total stops
-- Selected Airlines
-- Price (Target)

 ## NOTE

 > You can access the website live at: https://flight-fare-prediction-i1mr.onrender.com/ <br>
-Python version 3.10.9 was used for the whole project.<br>

 ## Steps to run this application in your system